AML Checks for Accountants UK: A Guide

 6. Independent Audits

-Firms are required to conduct independent audits of their AML procedures to guarantee efficacy and adherence to the rules.
-This guarantees that loopholes within the process are addressed as soon as possible.
+Firms need to conduct independent audits of their AML procedures to guarantee efficacy and adherence to the rules.
+This guarantees that loopholes within the process are addressed as soon as possible

 The Role of Technology in AML Checks

-The modern era of technology has revolutionized the implementation of AML checks.
-Most accountancy firms employ technology to aid in customer identification, risk management, transaction monitoring, and reporting.
-AML software facilitates many parts of the process to be automated, thus being more accurate and efficient.
+The modern era of technology has transformed the implementation of AML checks.
+As a result, most accountancy firms use technology to help in customer identification, risk management, transaction monitoring, and reporting.
+AML software supports many parts of the process to be automated, thus being more accurate and efficient.

 For example, digital verification software for identification may automate the CDD process by instant verification of clients’ details from government records and biometric data.
 Transaction monitoring systems may also flag an activity based on predetermined parameters, enabling accountants to recognize red flags with simplicity.